strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 ## Conclusion

-Although it is possible to run a [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) UI instance alongside a Strimzi-managed Kafka cluster it is only possible when the Cruise Control REST API security settings are disabled.
+Although it is possible to run a [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) instance alongside a Strimzi-managed Kafka cluster it is only possible when the Cruise Control REST API security settings are disabled.
 Having these security settings disabled exposes the Cruise Control API to potentially destructive Cruise Control operations that are not coordinated or supported by Strimzi Operator.
 If using the Cruise Control UI with a Strimzi-managed Kafka cluster, it is best to stick with using it solely for monitoring your cluster, not for operating on it.
 That being said, use at your own risk!